St. John of The Cross

 OUTDOOR MASS AT SHRINE

-Each Sun-day, through September 4th there will be a Sunday 7:45am Mass at our
+Join us each Sun-day, through September 4th for our Sunday 7:45am Mass at our

 Outdoor Shrine (weather-permitting).
 If the weather is inclement, the 7:45am will be held

 in the church.
 The Sunday 9:00am and 11:00am Masses will be as usual.

 It is important, every once in a while, to step back and assess how we are doing.
 Last